 Discussion

 Osteogenesis imperfecta is an inherited form of bone fragility with a severity going from mild to perinatally lethal.
-This study aim to confirm that fabric-elasticity relationships in OI trabecular bone are similar than in healthy conditions, encouraging the use of HR-pQCT scans for fracture risk assessment.
+This study aims to confirm that fabric-elasticity relationships in OI trabecular bone are similar compared to healthy bone, encouraging the use of HR-pQCT based hFE outcomes for fracture risk assessment.
 To do this, the study included two groups of participants composed of 120 healthy control and 50 OI diagnosed patients respectively.

 As the previous studies (Folkestad et al. 2012; Kocijan et al. 2015; Rolvien et al. 2018) have the same age range as our matched groups, we can compare morphological parameters.
 The imaging system explains most of the differences between the absolute morphological values of the present study compared to the others.
 Folkestad et al. (2012), Kocijan et al. (2015), and Rolvien et al. (2018) have performed their measurements on first generation XCT scanners with a voxel size of 82 μm, while we have used a second generation XCT with a voxel size of 61 μm.
 The work from Agarwal et al. (2016) investigated differences between the two scanner types.
 They showed that BV/TV, Tb.Th., and Tb.Sp. are higher in second generation XCT scanners and Tb.N. is lower compared to first generation XCT.
 These results give confidence in our observed values.
-Another bias is introduced by the fact that the present study analyses the median values of six cubic ROIs with 5.3 mm side length.
+Another potential bias is introduced by the fact that the present study analyses the median values of six cubic ROIs with 5.3 mm side length.
 This conditions the Tb.N. and Tb.Sp. as they depend on the ROI size.
-Moreover, conditions imposed for random ROI selection can lead to further biased values, especially for OI patients, as the ROI must contain a portion of trabecular bone.
-Even with the low sample size (2x28 individuals), the statistic tests have shown significant differences between groups with the more significant being for the CV values.
-The CV values show that heterogeneity of OI trabecular bone is higher compared to healthy control and the more discriminant parameter.
-Finally, the significant differences observed in BV/TV and DA even with matched age and gender justifies the choice of a variable matching for fabric-elasticity relationships analysis, because the fit must be performed on identical ranges to obtain comparable values.
+Moreover, conditions imposed for random ROI selection can lead to further biased values, especially for OI patients, as the ROI must contain a certain portion of trabecular bone.
+Even with the low sample size (2x28 individuals), the statistical tests have shown significant differences between groups with the more significant being for the CV values.
+The CV values show that heterogeneity of OI trabecular bone is higher compared to healthy control and consequently the more discriminant parameter.
+Finally, the significant differences observed in BV/TV and DA, even with matched age and gender, justifies the choice of a variable matching for fabric-elasticity relationships analysis, because the regression must be performed on similar ranges to obtain comparable values.